John Belushi

-John Adam Belushi (/bə'luːʃi/ bə-LOO-shee; January 24, 1949 – March 5, 1982) was an American comedian, actor, singer, and musician.
-He was one of seven Saturday Night Live cast members of the first season, and he was arguably the most popular member of the Saturday Night Live ensemble.
-Belushi had a partnership with Dan Aykroyd; they had first met while at Chicago's the Second City comedy club, remaining together as cast members on the inaugural season of the Saturday Night Live television series.
+John Adam Belushi (/bə'luːʃi/ bə-LOO-shee; January 24, 1949 – March 5, 1982) was an American comedian, actor, and musician.
+He was one of seven Saturday Night Live cast members of the first season.
+Belushi had a working partnership with Dan Aykroyd; they had first met while at Chicago's the Second City comedy club, remaining together as cast members on Saturday Night Live.

 Born in Chicago to Albanian-American parents, Belushi started his own comedy troupe with Tino Insana and Steve Beshekas, called "The West Compass Trio".
 Bernard Sahlins recruited him for The Second City comedy club.
 Once there he met Aykroyd, Brian Doyle-Murray, and Harold Ramis.
 In 1975, Chevy Chase and Michael O'Donoghue recommended Belushi to Saturday Night Live creator and showrunner Lorne Michaels, who accepted him as a new cast member of the show after an audition.
-Belushi developed a series of characters on the show that reached great success, with an imitation of Henry Kissinger and a portrayal of Ludwig van Beethoven.
+Belushi developed a series of characters on the show that reached great success, including Henry Kissinger and Ludwig van Beethoven.

 Belushi appeared in several films such as National Lampoon's Animal House, 1941, The Blues Brothers, and Neighbors.
-He also pursued interests in music: with Aykroyd, Lou Marini, Tom Malone, Steve Cropper, Donald "Duck" Dunn, and Paul Shaffer, he founded The Blues Brothers, which led to the film of the same name.
+He also pursued interests in music; with Aykroyd, Lou Marini, Tom Malone, Steve Cropper, Donald "Duck" Dunn, and Paul Shaffer, he founded The Blues Brothers, which led to the film of the same name.

 Belushi was dismissed from Saturday Night Live several times and rehired more than once.
 He died on March 5, 1982, at the age of 33.
 Cathy Smith confessed to dosing him with a lethal mixture of heroin and cocaine at the Chateau Marmont.
-Smith was charged with involuntary manslaughter, was convicted and sentenced to 15 months in prison.
+Smith was charged with involuntary manslaughter, and was convicted and sentenced to 15 months in prison.
 Belushi was honored with a posthumous award of the star on the Hollywood Walk of Fame in 2004.
 He was the older brother of Jim Belushi.